Weysan/alexa-request/README.md

 First, you have to create an Intent class which implement `Weysan\Alexa\Intents\IntentsInterface`.
 You need to create a method `getResponseObject` which is returning a `Weysan\Alexa\Response\OutputSpeech` instance.
+You also need to create a method `getSessionAttributes` which is returning a `Weysan\Alexa\Response\SessionAttributes` instance.

 For example :